-The following compulsory information must appear on the packaging or on a label attached to it.
+The following compulsory information must appear on the packaging or on a label attached to the product for domestically produced and imported foods.
 The information must be marked in such a way that it is easily visible, clearly legible, and indelible.
-The following information is compulsory on labels of domestically produced and imported foods:

-(1) the name of the food

-(2) the list of ingredients

-(3) certain substances and products (listed in Annex-1 of the Regulation) causing allergies or intolerances

-(4) the quantity of certain ingredients or groups of ingredients

-(5) the net quantity of the food

-(6) the 'use by...' date or the 'best before...' date

-(7) any special storage conditions and/or conditions of use

-(8) the name or business name and address of the food business operator

-(9) facility registration number

-(10) country of origin

-(11) instructions for use where it would be difficult to make appropriate use of the food in the absence of such instructions

-(12) with respect to beverages containing more than 1.2% alcohol by volume, the actual alcoholic strength by volume

-(13) a nutrition declaration
+- (1) the name of the food - (2) the list of ingredients - (3) certain substances and products (listed in Annex-1 of the Regulation) causing allergies or intolerances - (4) the quantity of certain ingredients or groups of ingredients - (5) the net quantity of the food - (6) the 'use by...' date or the 'best before...' date - (7) any special storage conditions and/or conditions of use - (8) the name or business name and address of the food business operator - (9) facility registration number - (10) country of origin - (11) instructions for use where it would be difficult to make appropriate use of the food in the absence of such instructions - (12) with respect to beverages containing more than 1.2% alcohol by volume, the actual alcoholic strength by volume - (13) a nutrition declaration